crystal200107/demo-WHU/content/publication/progressive-learning-for-person-re-identification-with-one-example/index.md

   - Yan Yan
   - Wei Bian
   - Yi Yang
-publication: EEE Transactions on Image Processing (TIP)
+publication: IEEE Transactions on Image Processing (TIP)
 abstract: In this paper, we focus on the one-example person re-identiﬁcation (re-ID) task, where each identity has only one labeled example along with many unlabeled examples.
 We propose a progressive framework which gradually